 4. Instantly Google’s Android device manager will lock your phone and prompt the person stolen the phone to only call your number as the only way to use the phone.

-Congratulations… You can now be rest assured that your phone theft would be forced to call your number and you will be able to track your phone unavailable location.
+Congratulations… You can now be assured that your phone theft would be forced to call your number and you will be able to track your phone unavailable location.

 How to Erase Stolen Phone Files Using Android Device Manager

 Although I don’t recommend you wipe your stolen phone instantly once you found out that it has fallen into a wrong hand.
 Take your time to search nook and cranny to see whether you can still gain access to it.
-In a more resilience way, first try to ring the lost phone to see whether it’s nearby, try to lock it for a while whether the person stolen it would be forced to call and if nothing….
-The you may need to format the stolen device using Google’s Android device manager and wipe off your entire files without leaving a trace of what you have on the device.
+In a more resilience way, first try to ring the lost phone to see whether it’s nearby, try to lock it for a while whether the person stole it would be forced to call and if nothing… Then you may need to format the stolen device using Google’s Android device manager and wipe off your entire files without leaving a trace of what you have on the device.